The Skin API

 $typography object includes a method,

-height(), that calculates a line height based on an input font size and, optionally, a content width, font, and/or optimal number of characters per line.
+height(), that calculates a line height based on an input font size and, optionally, a content width or even the current font!

 Please note!
 The code examples on this page apply to Thesis Skins and assume you are operating within your